 C-DEBI is committed to maintaining an environment that promotes high ethical standards in the conduct of research without inhibiting productivity or creativity of persons involved in research, regardless of the position or level of responsibility of those involved.
 C-DEBI does not tolerate misconduct in any aspect of research and will deal with misconduct associated with research forthrightly, in accordance with academic due process, and with respect for practices commonly accepted within the scientific community.

-The online tutorial, Responsible Conduct of Research, is required of all funded C-DEBI participants.
-The tutorial is hosted by the National Center for Professional & Research Ethics on the University of Illinois Compass Blackboard.
-To take the tutorial, contact Managing Director, Rosalynn Sylvan.

-*No. 10:* C-DEBI is committed to maintaining an environment that promotes high ethical standards in the conduct of research without inhibiting productivity or creativity of persons involved in research, regardless of the position or level of responsibility of those involved.
-C-DEBI does not tolerate misconduct in any aspect of research and will deal with misconduct associated with research forthrightly, in accordance with academic due process, and with respect for practices commonly accepted within the scientific community.

-The online tutorial, Responsible Conduct of Research, is required of all funded C-DEBI participants.
-The tutorial is hosted by the National Center for Professional & Research Ethics on the University of Illinois Compass Blackboard.
+The online training module, Responsible Conduct of Research, is required of all funded C-DEBI participants.
+The training is available via the USC account for the Collaborative Institutional Training Initiative (CITI Program) (https://research.usc.edu/policies/rcr/).
 To take the tutorial, contact Managing Director, Rosalynn Sylvan.